Years 7 - 9

 - Epistemology: the study of what knowledge is.
 Issues covered include questions about the existence of the world outside of the human mind, the nature of knowledge itself, and what we can really ever actually ‘know’ of what our senses tell us.

-- Moral Philosophy: Engaging critically with ethical theories such as those of Aristotle’s Virtue Ethics, Kant’s Duty-based approach, and Utilitarianism.
+- Moral Philosophy: Engaging critically with ethical theories such as those of Aristotle’s Virtue Ethics, Kant’s Dutybased approach, and Utilitarianism.
 Issues covered include telling lies, simulated killing in computer games and eating animals.

 - Metaphysics of God: Introduction to issues around religious language and arguments for and against the existence of God.
 Issues covered include ways of ‘proving’ the existence of God, paradoxes such as whether an all-powerful God could create a stone which was too heavy for he/she to pick up, and the role of logic in the use of language.

 - Metaphysics of Mind: Alternative views of the mind-body problem, and how they relate to each other.
-Perspectives covered include dualism, materialism and behaviourism, as well as the issue of philosophical zombies and the uses of theoretical arguments.
+Perspectives covered include dualism, materialism and behaviourism, as well as the issue of philosophical zombies and the uses of theoretical argument.

 Method of assessment